-My paintings and drawings examine the tension between internal and external desire, utilizing figurative representation to navigate complex psychic narratives.
+My paintings and drawings examine the tension between desire, instinct, and learned behavior, utilizing figurative representation to navigate complex psychic narratives.
 Inspired by dreams, subconscious states, and non-linear storytelling, my work explores our collective aversion to discomfort, the pursuit of pleasure, and the historical equation of "naturalness" with morality.

 I approach "Nature" as a non-gendered, unbiased entity that has been heavily burdened by social significance.
 Conventional associations of Nature with "the good" often limit our understanding of the environment by sanitizing it—excluding the cruel, the grotesque, and the perverse.
 By acknowledging the full spectrum of Nature’s will, I seek to dismantle the negative discourse surrounding human behaviors often categorized as "unnatural" or "queer".